 - a.
 As precisely as possible, determine the areas of the County where development should be avoided or where additional precautions should be undertaken during review of development proposals due to the presence of natural hazards. - b.
 Give preference to land uses that minimize the number of people exposed to hazards in these areas. - c.
-Determine appropriate densities and development standards for new development proposed in these areas. - d.
-Require detailed analysis of hazard risk and design of appropriate mitigation when development is proposed in these areas.
+Determine appropriate densities and development. - d.
+Require detailed analysis of hazard risk and design of appropriate mitigation when development is proposed in these areas, including assessment of hazardous conditions expected to be exacerbated by climate change, such as increased risks of fire, flooding, and sea level rise.